thir13en/typescript-training/docs/typing.md

+### Typing

 In Typescript, types are defined by a collection of it's properties.
-This is known as Structural Subtyping
+This is known as [Structural Subtyping](glossary.md).

+### In the old times, there where Namespaces
+Namespaces are type definition structures still supported but **no longer recommended**.
+Instead we should use the built in `ES6 Import/Export` features to do so.
+This is kind of a **legacy feature**.

 ### Intersection types
 Intersection types can be also achieved by interface extension, but there is a custom syntax for this one: